-Pick an article from one of the two online newspapers I will give you.
-It must be an article about what a Tribal Nation or confederacy of Nations are doing today.
+Pick two articles, one from each of two online newspapers I will give you.
+They must be articles about what a Tribal Nation or confederacy of Nations are doing today.
 Write an essay about the article.
-Minimum 2 pages, double-spaced.
+Minimum 3 pages, double-spaced.

 4) Final research paper.
-Minimum 10 pages, double-spaced, on a topic of your choice.
-Full details (formatting, citations, and other instructions) as well as samples of top papers from previous semesters will be posted to the Announcements section of class Canvas site by the second week of the semester.
+Minimum 10 pages of writing (Bibliography/Works Cited page does not count), double-spaced, on a topic of your choice (see other sections on choosing a topic).
+Full details (formatting, citations, and other instructions) as well as samples of top papers from previous semesters will be posted.

-As per #2 above, the topic can be about anything having to do with Native North America (the lands now known as US, Canada, and Mexico).
+As per the Research Topic can be about anything having to do with Native North America (the lands now known as US, Canada, and Mexico).
 Personal experiences are welcome topics.
 This paper should serve you and your interests.